RESET-J/SRUS-JR-Games/knowledge-and-reflection.md

 2. What are the advantages and disadvantages of each of the above hash functions?
 Evaluate in terms of uniformity, determinism, efficiency, collision resistance, sensitivity to input changes, and security[1](#Reference).
 You may need to do some reasearch to answer this question 😱

-> 1. the first hash function always will return the same value, leading to zero collision reisistance, and will not change regardless of what key is used,
+> 1. the first hash function always will return the same value, leading to zero collision reisistance, and will not change regardless of what key is used, is not uniform, however is very efficient, and offers zero security

-> 2. The second is very simple to impliment, is generally pretty uniform, is very efficient as its simple design can be quick to compute, has medium collission resistance, it is better than the simple hash function, however collision resistance is still quite low, is very sesitive to change as even small input changes can alter the output, security would be rather low as collision chance is still high
+> 2. The second is simple to impliment, is generally pretty uniform, is very efficient as its simple design can be quick to compute, has medium collission resistance, it is better than the simple hash function, however collision resistance is still quite low, is very sesitive to change as even small input changes can alter the output, security would be rather low as collision chance is still high

 >3.
 The third is an bit more complex than the second option, it is generally uniform, it is still rather efficient however not as efficient as the last, Has an good resistance to collisions however not as good as more complex hash functions, is sensitive to small changes as small changes can significantly change the output, is decently secure, and prodeuces an randomlike hash, due to using the random module.